techidaily/site-ai-vdieo-software/source/_posts/new-from-zero-to-hero-top-free-video-editing-software.md

 CapCut has many trending templates and filters.
 However, there are also traditional editing features, such as slow motion, picture-in-picture, keyframing, and more.

 Videos will be more and more popular in the future years.
-If you're looking for some of the best apps for iPhone, especially the video editing apps for iOS, don't miss [The Best and Most Popular iPhone Apps](https://tools.techidaily.com/wondershare/filmora/download/)and our picks of the [best video editing apps for iPhone & iPad.](https://tools.techidaily.com/wondershare/filmora/download/)
+If you're looking for some of the best apps for iPhone, especially the video editing apps for iOS, don't miss [The Best and Most Popular iPhone Apps](https://tools.techidaily.com/wondershare/filmora/download/) and our picks of the [best video editing apps for iPhone & iPad.](https://tools.techidaily.com/wondershare/filmora/download/)

 ### Choosing the Right Movie Maker for Novice Video Editors